Tips for Plant Sale

 Which plants to donate?

-We cannot accept: unidentified plants and nonnative invasive plants like English ivy, creeping euonymus, barberry, common daylily, pachysandra and vinca minor.
 If you don’t know what it is or if it’s a good candidate for donation, ask us.

-How to dig and pot your plants for the sale
+Dig and pot your plants for the sale

 We sell plants in three pot sizes: medium (6-8 inches diameter); large (9-12 in.) and “shrub” (larger than 12 in.).
 Special plants (e.g. trillium, jack in the pulpit) may be sold in 4” pots, but ask us first.